adex-badr18/smart-exam-study-assistant/README.md

 ## Contributing

 Contributions are welcome!
 If you have suggestions for improvements or find any issues, please feel free to open an issue or submit a pull request.

+## Deployment

+Visit [SmartExamPrep](https://smart-exam-study-assistant.vercel.app/) for a live demo of the platform.

 ## License